top of page

 Example 3: Anxiety for No Reason (a.k.a.
 Tuesday)

 Andy’s ears twitched.
 “Okay, this one was just last night.
-I was sitting on the couch—nothing happened—and BAM.
+I was sitting on the couch — nothing happened — and BAM.
 My brain goes, ‘You’re failing at life.’
 No trigger.
-Just... a full-body dread wave out of nowhere!” 🎭
+Just a full-body wave of dread out of nowhere.” 🎭

 Our Turn:

-But that’s when Warrior tools save the day.
-I’ve used my coin as a physical anchor, pairing it with slow breathing until the panic loses its grip.
-Other times, I’ll move — push-ups, a quick walk, even chopping vegetables.
-Movement plus mindfulness shifts the story in my head from helpless to in charge!
+I’ve used my coin as a physical anchor, pairing it with slow, intentional breathing until the panic loosens its grip.
+Other times, I’ll add movement — push-ups, a short walk, even chopping vegetables.
+Movement plus mindfulness shifts the story in my head from helplessto I'm in charge.

-⚔️ Anxiety may arrive uninvited, but it doesn’t get the final say.
+⚔️ Anxiety may arrive uninvited — but it doesn’t get the final say.
 Reset.
 Refocus.
-Revel in being in charge again.
+Take charge again!

 The Power of Self-Help

 I smiled.
-"That’s it right there.
-Self-help isn’t a backup plan.
-It’s the main strategy.
-Because challenges will always come — but we can train ourselves to respond, NOT react."
+“That’s it right there.
+Self-help isn’t a backup plan — it’s the main strategy.

 Wrap Up